- This event has passed.

 Reimagining Assessment in PE – Wollongong

-Assessment is a vital part of the teaching process in PE, far more than a report grade.
+Assessment of movement skills and concepts is a vital part of the teaching process in PE, far more than a report grade.

 - How do I fit assessment into lessons?

 - How can I assess all students fairly?